Why one new truck matters at Kaibosh – and why people matter even more.

 A humble truck might seem like a small, trivial thing.
 The truck itself is only part of the story.

-Every extra pallet of rescued kai represents food business or grower sharing surplus, volunteers giving their time, community organisations distributing food, and supporters helping cover the costs of getting it there.
+Every extra pallet of rescued kai represents a food business or grower sharing surplus, volunteers giving their time, community organisations distributing food, and supporters helping cover the costs of getting it there.

 But in logistics, small things can also determine whether food moves or stalls on any given day.
-A new truck for Kaibosh means better flexibility for our staff and volunteers and greater capacity for our Second Harvest work.
+A new climate-friendly truck for Kaibosh means better flexibility for our staff and volunteers and greater capacity for our Second Harvest work.
 It’s not a silver bullet for the bigger challenges – but we know that one truck will make a big impact moving healthy kai to our community providers, and improve wellbeing for many local whānau, today.

 Just like the little engine, Kaibosh keeps moving because we believe in what is possible.